guidance-ai/guidance/README.md

 ```
 <img src="docs/figures/simple_streaming_example.gif" width="337">

 13. **High compatibility:** works with Transformers, llama.cpp, VertexAI, OpenAI.
-Users can write one guidance program and execute it on many backends.
-Even endpoints without explicit native guidance integration  (note that the most powerful control features require endpoint integration, and for now work best with transformers and llamacpp).
+Users can write one guidance program and execute it on many backends. (note that the most powerful control features require endpoint integration, and for now work best with Transformers and llama.cpp).
 ```python
 gpt = models.OpenAI("gpt-3.5-turbo")